Noah-Everett/gap/README.md

 ## Installation

-To install `gap`, you first need to clone the repository:
+To install `gap`, you first need to clone the repository.
+Note, throughout this README, `<>` marks the variables you need to replace and `[]` marks optional arguments.

 ```bash
 cd <path/to/parent/directory>